 Don’t Apply for Jobs

 A mistake that many freelancers make when they start their business is thinking they need to apply for gigs.
-They use websites like Fiverr and Upwork to find clients and end up stressed and broke.
+They use websites such as Fiverr and Upwork to find clients and end up stressed and broke.

 Once you’ve been in business for a few months, you may start getting a steady stream of referrals, which will reduce the need to prospect for new business.
 But until then, flex those marketing muscles by cold emailing and selling yourself to big companies that will pay you what you’re worth.